 At the same time, the revised policy reasonably balances, on the one hand, the public’s right to know and, on the other hand, the privacy of crime victims, the integrity of criminal investigations and the protection of an offender’s Constitutional right to a fair trial.
 The VSP work diligently each day to balance these competing interests.
 Excluded from VSP press releases are names of victims of domestic or sexual abuse, names of witnesses, the identity of juveniles (until such time they are charged in adult criminal court), and any information that may compromise a criminal investigation.
 Vermont law (see below) requires the protection of personal information that may harm an individual not accused of a crime and the protection of an accused's right to a fair trial.
 During ongoing criminal investigations Vermont law allows for investigators to delay release of information to protect the integrity of an investigation in the hope of a complete resolution for the families of victims and their communities.
 If there has been a fatality, whether in the context of a crime, an officer involved shooting, or a traffic incident, the name(s) of the decedent is withheld until family is properly notified.
 Street addresses, dates-of-birth, social security numbers, and medical information are also protected by VSP policy, and by Vermont law.

 All VSP press releases are located at the VSP Press Release blog.
 The blog is updated in real time and includes the very latest information from VSP activity.
-Press releases can also be sent directly to your email inbox if you make a request to the VSP PIO via e-mail.
+Press releases can also be sent directly to your email inbox by request at this link.

 The Vermont State Police employs social media to further engage the public in VSP messaging and activities.